 Mastercard’s Identity Engine provides a comprehensive view of a customer’s digital identity.
 Comprised of two exclusive datasets, the Identity Graph and the Identity Network, the Engine examines the relationship and the validity of a customer’s identity elements and looks for behavioral patterns and anomalies, seeking to identify suspicious behavior and identity theft.
 Some questions that the Network seeks answers to, using behavioral analysis, include:

-- When was this email first seen in a digital interaction?
+• When was this email first seen in a digital interaction?

-- How risky is this IP address?
+• How risky is this IP address?

-- Has there been an increase in the number of interactions from this IP address (or email) in the last hour?
+• Has there been an increase in the number of interactions from this IP address (or email) in the last hour?

-- What other anomalies are present in the usage of these identity elements (such as name, email, phone, address and IP)?
+• What other anomalies are present in the usage of these identity elements (such as name, email, phone, address and IP)?

 Next, a risk score is calculated, in real-time, combining data such as match statuses, metadata and linkages from the Identity Network and the behavioral analysis of identity elements in the Identity Graph.
-With a scale of 0-500, with a higher number indicating a riskier transaction and a lower number indicating less risk, the risk score enables organizations to calculate a more informed and accurate risk assessment on each customer.
-Furthermore, an additional layer to Mastercard Identity’s solution is provided through device and user behavior analysis.
+With a scale of 0-500, with a higher number indicating a riskier transaction and a lower number indicating less risk, the risk score enables organizations to calculate a more informed risk assessment on each customer.
+Furthermore, an additional layer to Mastercard Identity’s solutions is provided through device and user behavior analysis.
 This behavioral analytics tool examines the current and historical interactions of the customer and can be used to differentiate between a legitimate cardholder and an imposter.
 For example, the technology can analyze:

-- The volume of traffic coming from a single device
+• The volume of traffic coming from a single device

-- The method of moving through a form online
+• The method of moving through a form online

-- The pattern and speed of typing and whether it’s consistent with a human or bot
+• The pattern and speed of typing and whether it’s consistent with a human or bot

-- If a form field is autocompleted or copy and paste is used
+• If a form field is autocompleted or copy and paste is used